Did You Complete Your CPC Two-Year Check-in Yet? Deadline for Many: July 31

 We are located in the heart of the Midlands, right outside of Columbia, SC, and one of the most successful integrated

-Anesthetists at Lexington Medical Center must be performed under medical supervision.
+at Lexington Medical Center must be performed under medical supervision.
 CRNAs provide anesthesia services for all patients from birth through geriatrics.
-Anesthesia services are provided for all
+Anesthesia services are provided for all types of patients

 CRNA: Banner Health, Fallon, Nevada

-an exceptional opportunity for a qualified CRNA to join our expanding team at Banner Churchill Community Hospital (BCCH) in Fallon, NV.
-BCCH is a 40-bed JCAHO accredited hospital providing comprehensive and
+exceptional opportunity for a qualified CRNA to join our expanding team at Banner Churchill Community Hospital (BCCH) in Fallon, NV.
+BCCH is a 40-bed JCAHO accredited hospital providing comprehensive and emergency

-Tahoe.
-Fallon offers a wealth of lifestyle advantages including a rustic, rural small-town charm of 45,000, along with a recreational wonderland of outdoor sports, such as boating, fishing, hiking, biking, skiing,
+offers a wealth of lifestyle advantages including a rustic, rural small-town charm of 45,000, along with a recreational wonderland of outdoor sports, such as boating, fishing, hiking, biking, skiing, hunting, horseback

-hunting, horseback riding and off-roading and NO STATE INCOME TAX!
+riding and off-roading and NO STATE INCOME TAX!
 Join the Banner Health Team, where you’ll have the time to connect with your patients, your practice, your family and the great outdoors!
+We offer dedication

 How Does Your Career Grow?